 How Much Does it Cost to Travel the World by Bicycle

 Some people like the company, some others prefer to be on their own, totally up to you.
 But remember that having a travel partner greatly cuts your expenses.
-That’s especially true for accommodation since the price of a single room rarely is much lower than a double.
+That’s especially true for accommodation, since the price of a single room is rarely much lower than that of a double.

-Expenses for food are also cut, although not as much, but just realize you can buy a zucchini, some pasta or rice, cook on your camping stove, and share a cozy camping dinner with your partner.
-You can also eat it all yourself but the chance is there will be leftovers that are hard to store.
+Expenses for food are also cut, though not as much.
+Just realize you can buy a zucchini, some pasta or rice, cook on your camping stove, and share a cozy camping dinner with your partner.
+You can also eat it all yourself, but there’s a chance you’ll have leftovers that are hard to store.
 It, of course, depends on your voraciousness.

 The most expensive part of bicycle touring (or not?): Gearing Up

-Investing a bit of cash on decent bike touring gear is certainly a good idea if you have a budget for that.
-It doesn’t have to be top-notch but having lightweight purposeful stuff can increase your comfort and enjoyment.
+Investing a bit of cash in decent bike touring gear is certainly a good idea if you have a budget for that.
+It doesn’t have to be top-notch, but having lightweight, purposeful stuff can increase your comfort and enjoyment.

-If you are on a really tight budget though, and willing to leave for the journey of your lifetime anyway, don’t overthink that, don’t worry, and don’t postpone.
-Leave with what you have, you might be in discomfort and suffer a bit, but you’ll hardly regret it.
+If you are on a really tight budget, though, and willing to take the journey of your lifetime anyway, don’t overthink it, don’t worry, and don’t postpone.
+Leave with what you have; you might be in discomfort and suffer a bit, but you’ll hardly regret it.

 Have a look at our article about: